jmunozji/ASGBD/_posts/2023-04-24-Oracle_connection.markdown

 You can leave the rest of options without changing anything.
 Give the rule the name you want.
 ![connection](../assets/Oracle_connection/connection05.png)

-Now try to open the OEM again.
+Now try to open the OEM again in your web browser.

 > Remember *Orace Enterprise Manager 11g* uses TLS 1.0 and 1.1. which are disabled by default in web browsers nowadays.
 In Mozilla Firefox last versions you can learn how to do it [here](https://support.mozilla.org/en-US/questions/1101896).